 - Painful periods: Heavy, painful periods can be a result of a buildup of uterine lining that happens when periods aren’t happening as frequently

-At this time, researchers don’t fully know what causes PCOS but it is believed to be correlated with chronic inflammation and insulin resistance - thankfully two things that can be managed through diet.
+At this time, researchers don’t fully know what causes PCOS but it is believed to be correlated with chronic inflammation and insulin resistance - thankfully two things that can be managed through a specific PCOS diet.

 Ah, the beloved avocado.
 So delicious and versatile, it is my go-to for its healthy fat content.
-If you have PCOS, healthy fats are key as they act as a more sustainable fuel source than carbs and sugar, helping you feel fuller for longer while avoiding blood sugar spikes.
+If you are on a PCOS diet plan, healthy fats are key as they act as a more sustainable fuel source than carbs and sugar, helping you feel fuller for longer while avoiding blood sugar spikes.

 Wild-caught seafood like salmon and sardines are also high in healthy fats as well as vitamin D. Deficiencies in vitamin D have been linked to PCOS with studies showing that supplementation was able to improve (2) androgen and blood sugar levels to mitigate PCOS symptoms.

 Vegetables are packed with fiber and other vitamins and nutrients that play a role in managing blood sugar and inflammation levels.
-Cruciferous vegetables like broccoli, Brussels sprouts, and cauliflower in particular are a great high fiber, low-carb option for people with PCOS.
+Cruciferous vegetables like broccoli, Brussels sprouts, and cauliflower in particular are a great high-fiber, low-carb option for people on a PCOS diet.
 Since your body takes longer to break down fiber, it helps you maintain steady blood sugar levels throughout the day.

 Loaded with fiber, healthy fats, protein, and micronutrients, nuts and seeds give you a little bit of everything.
-They make great snacks and nut and seed butters and milks can be used in a variety of recipes - just be sure to check labels for unnecessary additives!
+They make great snacks and nut and seed butter and milk can be used in a variety of recipes - just be sure to check labels for unnecessary additives!

 Raspberries, blackberries, and blueberries are lower in fructose - a type of natural sugar that can impact your blood sugar.
 While you shouldn’t be afraid to eat other types of fruit with PCOS, just be mindful of how much you are eating.